Skip to Main Content

 The Case for Going

-The case for seeking out Cabot's is the same case one makes for any neighborhood restaurant that has built a sustained presence in its community: it is a place with local meaning that a transit diner can access.
+The case for seeking out Cabot's is the same case one makes for any neighborhood restaurant that has built a sustained presence in its community: it is a place with local meaning that diners can access.
 That is a different argument from the case one makes for Fuji at Newton on a night when the food itself is the primary motivation, or for Buttonwood when the occasion calls for something more considered.
 Cabot's value is in what it represents about Newton's restaurant culture: an address that serves its neighborhood over time, without requiring the neighborhood to dress up for the occasion.

 At a Glance